dssg/triage/docs/sources/dirtyduck/docs/inspections.md

-# Resource prioritization
+# Resource prioritization systems: Chicago food inspections

 ## Problem description

-We will begin with the **inspection prioritization** problem.
 We want to generate a list of facilities that will have a **critical** or **serious** food violation *if* inspected.

 The scenario is the following: you work for the City of Chicago and you have limited food inspectors, so you try to prioritize them to focus on the highest-risk facilities.
 So you will use the data to answer the next question:

+!!! quote ""
-> Which X facilities are most likely to fail a food inspection in the following Y period of time?
+    Which $X$ facilities are most likely to fail a food inspection in the following $Y$ period of time?

-A more technical way of writing the question is: What is the *probability distribution* of facilities that are at **risk** of fail a food inspection if they are inspected in the following period of time?<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>
+A more technical way of writing the question is: What is the *probability distribution* of facilities that are at **risk** of fail a food inspection if they are inspected in the following period of time?[^1]

 If you want to focus on major violations only, you can do that too:

+!!! quote ""
-> Which X facilities are most likely to have a critical or serious violation in the following Y period of time?
+    Which $X$ facilities are most likely to have a critical or serious violation in the following $Y$ period of time?

 This situation is very common in governmental agencies that provide social services: *they need to prioritize their resources and use them in the facilities that are most likely to have problems*

-We will use Machine Learning to accomplish this.
+We will use machine learning to accomplish this.
 This means that we will use *historical* data to train our models, and we will use temporal cross validation to test the performance of them.

 For the **resource prioritization** problems there are commonly two problems with the data: (a) bias and (b) incompleteness.

 First, note that our data have bias: We only have data on facilities that *were* inspected.
 That means that our data set contains information about the probability of have a violation (\(V\)) given that the facility was inspected (\(I\)), \(P(V|I)\).
 But the probability that we try to find is \(P(V)\).

 A different problem that our data set could have is if our dataset contains **all** the facilities in Chicago, i.e. if our *entities* table represents the Universe of facilities.
 There are almost 40,000 entities in our database.
 We could make the case that **every** facility in Chicago is in the database, since **every** facility that opens will be subject to an inspection.
 We will assume that **all** the facilities are in our data.

 ## Creating the labels